DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/character-comb.md

 See the [Content Layout and Position](#content-layout-and-position) section to learn more on using these properties.

-You can also adjust the character comb's size to match its characters using the **Fit Bounds To Text** command in the **Actions** category:
+You can also adjust the character comb's size to match its characters using the **Fit Bounds To Text** command from the control's context menu:

 * If the **Word Wrap** option is enabled, the command keeps control content displayed in multiple lines.
 It decreases the control's height and adjusts the width to fit this content.